danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/Process-Inbound-Email/README.md

 4. **S3 Access Errors**
    - Verify S3 bucket name from Part-1 is correct
-   - Check IAM permissions for S3 access
+   - Check IAM permissions for S3 access (both read and write)
    - Ensure bucket exists and is accessible
+   - Verify category handlers have S3WritePolicy for saving llm-response.json files

 ### Log Locations